MileHacker Logo

 Dubai (approx. 25-45 km/15-28 miles): The world-famous city presents iconic attractions like the Burj Khalifa, Dubai Mall, Palm Jumeirah, and the Dubai Fountain.
 It stands in stark contrast to Sharjah's cultural focus.

-Ajman (approx. 10-20 km/6-12 miles): The smallest emirate, known for its pleasant corniche, public beaches, and the Ajman Museum.
+Ajman (approx. 10-20 km/6-12 miles): The smallest emirate, known for its pleasant corniche, free beaches, and the Ajman Museum.
 Umm Al Quwain (approx. 50 km/31 miles): The quietest emirate, popular for its mangroves, fishing, and Dreamland Aqua Park.
 Fujairah (approx. 120 km/75 miles): On the UAE's east coast, known for the Hajar Mountains, beaches, and opportunities to snorkel and dive.

 Transportation Options